open-mmlab/mmaction2/README.md

 **Release**: v1.0.0rc2 with the following new features:

-- We Support export spatial temporal detection model on ONNX.
+- We support exporting spatial-temporal detection models to ONNX.
 - We support **STGCN++** on NTU-RGB+D.
 - We support **MViT V2** on Kinetics 400 and something-V2.
 - We refine our skeleton-based pipelines and support the joint training of multi-stream skeleton information, including **joint, bone, joint-motion, and bone-motion**.